betterscientificsoftware/bssw.io/Articles/Blog/WhenIsBetterToWriteAutomatedTests-src.md

 ## An example of where automated tests should have been added

-However, if such scripts are being used to automate some important process like deploying the software to users where not performing the task correctly would cause non-trivial harm, then one should write some automated tests to protect the critical functionality of the scripts.
+A critical point worth remembering is that if some scripts are being used to automate some important process like deploying the software to users where not performing the task correctly would cause non-trivial harm, then one should write some automated tests to protect the critical functionality of the scripts.
-Or, if other people are running the scripts and it will not be obvious to them that a failure has occurred or they will not know how to fix it quickly, then one should likely write some automated tests for the scripts.
+Or, if other people are running the scripts and it will not be obvious to them that a failure has occurred or they will not know how to fix it quickly, then one should likely write some automated tests for the such scripts.

 For example, there was a bash test-driver script in a CSE project where the script (run as a cron job) failed to detect that the code's tests were failing and instead sent out emails that everything was passing.
 As a result, the code was broken for weeks with no one noticing.